 - The Place of Provenance.
 Rubin Museum of Art, New York.
 2012.

-Provenance Ian Alsop, New York and Santa Fe [date and mode of acquisition unknown]; John and Berthe Ford, Baltimore, October 1970, by purchase; given to Walters Art Museum, 2014.
+Provenance Ian Alsop, New York and Santa Fe; purchased by John and Berthe Ford, Baltimore, October 1970; given to Walters Art Museum, 2014.

 Credit Gift of John and Berthe Ford, 2014